Bart Młodkowski

 Over time, this compounds into what many mislabel as a “capital shortage.”
 In reality, it is a velocity shortage.

-For a deeper breakdown of this structural bottleneck, see: The Real Startup Bottleneck Isn’t Capital It’s Talent Velocity.
+For a deeper breakdown of this structural bottleneck, review the talent velocity article.

 The Strategic Shift: From Hiring to Capacity Architecture